miso-lims/miso-lims/docs/user_manual/orders.md

 To create an order for a single pool, first navigate to the [Edit Pool Page](pools.html#editing_a_single_pool).

-On the Edit Pool Page, scroll down to the "Request Orders" table and click "Create" from the toolbar at the top of the table.
-Select the sequencing platform from the dialog.
-In the next dialog, select the sequencing parameters and the number of partitions required.
-An optional description maybe be provided.
+On the Edit Pool Page, scroll down to the "Requested Orders" table and click "Create" from the toolbar at the top of the table.

-Click "Save".
+Select the platform, sequencing parameters, and partitions and click "Save".

 {% assign subsub = subsub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub subsub=subsub section-title=section-title title="Bulk" %}